thefrontside/microstates/README.md

 });
 ```

-Here is equivalent state machine in Microstates,
+Microstates does not do any special state resolution.
+You explicitely declare what happens on a state transition.
+Here is what a similar state machine would look like in Microstates.

 ```js
 class LightMachine {